OkungbowaGodspower/Zaapp-Alx-Porfolio-Project/README.md

-# Zaapaa
+# Zaapp

-Zaapaa is a financial management app that helps users manage their savings goals, invest in stocks and mutual funds, and track transactions.
+Zaapp is a financial management app that helps users manage their savings goals, invest in stocks and mutual funds, and track transactions.
 It provides an intuitive interface for users to monitor their finances and make informed decisions about their investments and savings.

 ## Table of Contents
 - [Features](#features)